EDIT: Some information here is outdated. For the most up to date info on Amazon, click here.

 Not all fields are mandatory.
 But you should fill out as many as possible to make your product easier to discover.

 If you’re selling a t-shirt, you’ll probably have multiple sizes.
 Be sure to add size variations so they all show up on the same product page.
-Read this to learn how to add variations (it’s more complicated than you think).

 When you’re done filling everything out, save it as an Excel file or txt.
 Here’s a sample of how Startup Vitamins’ inventory file looks: